matheushjs/ElfTAI/README.md

 * This program can't manage multiple instances of CSV files, so make a clone of elftai for each directory where you'd like to manage something.
 * Feel free to change the name of the program ("elftai") to suit the context of what you're managing.
 * You can edit the CSV file 'database_elftai.csv' in ElfTAI directory by hand, as long as you acknowledge the format of the CSV file, which is explained below.
+* The program will try to figure out when multiple tokens given by command-line should be concatenated into 1 string.
+This is not always possible, though; so if something goes wrong, quote the arguments.

 ## Commands
 The program contains 4 subparsers: 'list', 'add', 'rm' and 'comment', each of which can be called like './elftai list', for example.